melezhik/Sparrow6/documentation/taskchecks.md

 1, true, True are used for true assert statements,
 0, false, False for false assert statements.

-The second short description paramter of assert expression used for informative purposes, so it's just printed in report
+The second short description parameter of assert expression used for informative purposes, so it's just printed in report

 Assert expression examples: